 4. What are the top 3 technology trends you’re seeing in the legal industry?

 Trend #1: Cloud.
 Amazingly, law firms are still quite varied in their appetite to keep data in the cloud.
-Change is picking up pace and will
+Change is picking up pace and will continue to do so.

 Trend #2: Transparency tools.
 More law departments are adopting transparency tools to manage increased legal needs while controlling costs.
 This will enable legal departments to have greater visibility over their spend and ultimately allow their organisations to make more strategic management and operational decisions.